 This week we will review the core symptoms and features of psychological disorders related to depression, mania, and psychosis, discuss the etiology of depression, mania, and psychosis, and evaluate the various treatment approaches for depression, mania, and psychosis.

-- 1. Understand the core symptoms and features of psychological disorders related to depression, mania, and psychosis. - 2.
-Discuss the etiology of depression, mania, and psychosis. - 3.
-Evaluate the various treatment approaches for depression, mania, and psychosis.
+1. Understand the core symptoms and features of psychological disorders related to depression, mania, and psychosis.

+3. Evaluate the various treatment approaches for depression, mania, and psychosis.